smudge/decks/railsconf-2022/slides.md

 ```

 <!--
-and these files contain the instructions for how to run
+And then contained within these files are the actual *instructions* for how your app should behave in each environment.
-these apps in that environment
 -->

 ---